uniwue-rz/LoginShibboleth/README.md

   - websites (access_level and websites id)

 # Configuration
-For the configuration following setting should be set in config/config.ini.php
+For the configuration following settings should be set in config/config.ini.php

 ## Datasource: